mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 #### Relative _point_ origin

 We often do not have only one ultimate "zero" point when we measure things.
-Often we have one common scale but we measure various quantities relative to different points and still expect those points to be compatible.
-There are many examples here but probably the most common are temperatures, timestamps, and altitudes.
+Often, we have one common scale, but we measure various quantities relative to different points and expect those points to be compatible.
+There are many examples here, but probably the most common are temperatures, timestamps, and altitudes.

-For such cases relative point origins should be used:
+For such cases, relative point origins should be used:

 <img src="img/affine_space_4.svg" style="display: block; margin-left: auto; margin-right: auto; width: 70%;"/>